mntlra/ACORDAR-Repro-py/README.md

 ```

 ### Prepare the environment
-We provide a `requirements.txt`file in the `py` directory with a list of all required libraires.
+We provide a `requirements.txt` file in the `py` directory with a list of all required libraries.
 To install the packages according to the requirements files:

 Go to the py directory
 ```bash